davidelambert/tealc/README.md

 approximate tensions under ideal conditions.
 Variations in acutal string length due to bridge compensation, environmental conditions, string age, and and manufacturing tolerances all affect the actual tension of a string.
-Use estimates from `tenscalc` as a guide only.
+Use estimates from `tealc` as a guide only.

 ## Requirements
 The principal requirement is a working Python 3 installation or virtual environment.

 Officially, _only Linux and Windows are supported_.
-However, `tenscalc` can run on other systems can run on other platforms such as the BSDs and macOS, provided:
+However, `tealc` can run on other systems can run on other platforms such as the BSDs and macOS, provided:
 1. the user has write permissions to the platform's (or environment's) Python install directory (generally Scripts/), and